Barry Pederson

 Barry Alan Pederson (born March 13, 1961) is a Canadian former professional ice hockey centre who played twelve seasons in the National Hockey League between 1980 and 1992.
 He finished second in NHL Awards Voting for Rookie of the Year in 1982 and was a two-time NHL All-Star.
 He won a Stanley Cup in 1991 with the Pittsburgh Penguins.
+In 34 Stanley Cup playoff games, he recorded 52 points for an average of 1.529, fourth best in NHL history.